 The Prudential Assurance Company Limited's financial strength is rated Aa2 by Moody's, AA by Standard & Poor's and AA by Fitch.
-These ratings have a stable outlook.
+The Moody's and Fitch ratings are on stable outlook and the Standard & Poor's rating is on negative outlook.

-Jackson's financial strength is rated AA by Standard & Poor's and Fitch, A1 by Moody's, and A+ by AM Best.
-These ratings have a stable outlook.
+Jackson's financial strength is rated AA by Standard & Poor's and Fitch, A1 by Moody's, and A+ by AM Best. .
+The Moody's, Fitch and AM Best ratings are on stable outlook and the Standard & Poor's rating is on negative outlook.